CONTENTS

 year.
 Nobody really knew who he was.
 COVID had hit and I thought, Oh, once

-everybody realizes who this fellow is, I’m going to lose my buddy to the rest
+everybody realizes who this fellow is, Im going to lose my buddy to the rest

 of the crew.

-Current, myself, and Ken Francis became MLAs the same day.
-And I hope that in
+the member from Swift Current, myself, and Ken Francis became MLAs the same

-the future as we look back on our time in this Chamber, that we’ll have made
+day.
+And I hope that in the future as we look back on our time in this Chamber,

-those kinds of quality friends for life.
-And so anyways, don’t get a big head.
+that well have made those kinds of quality friends for life.
+And so anyways,

+dont get a big head.
 Many of us mentioned your name.
-But God bless you, Ken Francis.
+But God bless you, Ken

-So we’ll move on to
+well move on to presenting petitions.

-Brar: —
+Bhajan Brar:

 Thank you, Mr. Speaker.
 Mr. Speaker, I rise here today to present a petition